 About Sugar.IQ system

 People using the Guardian Connect system will also have exclusive access to the groundbreaking Sugar.IQ(TM) smart diabetes assistant, empowering them to further address the daily challenges of diabetes.
 With artificial intelligence technology from IBM Watson Health, the Sugar.IQ assistant continually analyzes how an individual’s blood glucose levels respond to their food intake, insulin dosages, daily routines and other factors3.
 Together with the Guardian Connect system, the Sugar.IQ assistant can turn difficult-to-determine patterns into personalized, actionable insights that help people with diabetes keep blood glucose levels in their target range.

 About Continuous Glucose Monitoring (CGM)

-A CGM is a small wearable device that tracks your glucose throughout the day and night, notifying you of highs and lows so you can take control of your levels.
+A CGM is a small wearable device that tracks your blood glucose throughout the day and night, notifying you of highs and lows so you can take control of your blood glucose levels.

 The process of inserting the CGM is easy and virtually painless.
 For seven days (longer if you are able to keep the adhesive for sticking), you can have direct access to your blood sugars throughout the day and night.

 - wireless display device (or receiver) – has a screen where you can check your current blood glucose level, look at past data over a span of 24 hours, and get trends about whether blood glucose is likely to go up or down, and how fast.